AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/production-deployment.md

     Observe that two URLs are provided.
 One using `localhost` and another using the local network IP address.

 1. Navigate to the address starting with [http://192.168.86.XXX:5000](http://192.168.86.XXX:5000).
-The address will be slightly different for each local computer.
+The address is slightly different for each local computer.
 Observe that there is a CORS error when fetching the data.
 This is because the current CORS configuration is only allowing requests from `localhost`.

     ![CORS error](assets/publish-deployment/cors-error-not-fetched.png)